 Peace for the 250 bird species, reptiles and mammals.
 Whales visit.
 Eland, hartebeest, zebra, steenbok.
 The Heaviside's dolphin is regularly seen as are southern right whales.
 African penguin and pelicans too.
 If you want to see the flowers going ballistic and hurling their colours all over the floor aim for August and September and go to the Postberg Flower Reserve.
 It's in the national park and is only open when the flowers bloom, giving the area time to recover.

 One of the best way to get around is by bike.
 But if you're feeling particularly fat and lazy get yourself an e-bike.
-Oh yes.
 You can hire one of these motor-assisted beauties.
-Off, off, off you go, woohoo!
-YES.
-Steep hill?
-Bring it on.
-Best of all it looks like a normal bike whilst you look like a fit stud.
+Off, off, off you go.

 Paternoster.
-The name's a bit unnerving.
 The first two words of the Lord's Prayer.
 “Our Father”.
-Yup.
-The place is named after the prayers of ship wrecked Portuguese sailors.
-Bit worrying.
-And yet it's a little diamond.
+The place is named after the prayers of shipwrecked Portuguese sailors.
 Whitewashed homes.
 Traditional fisherman architecture.
 Crayfish for dinner.
-It's one of the oldest fishing villages on the West Coast too.
+It's one of the oldest fishing villages on the West Coast .
 Sandy beaches, stacks of flowers in spring.
 The West Coast Fossil Park is nearby.
 A heritage site with one of the greatest diversities of fossils ever found.
 200 different kinds, 5 million years old.
-Bit wrinkly now.

 North of the West Coast National Park is Langebaan.
-Langebaan and its lovely blue lagoon called, wait for it...
-Blue Lagoon.
-No, sorry, scrap that, it's Langebaan Lagoon.
-Excellent.
 A windy town with a thumbs up from the windy water sports people.
 Windsurfers, snorkellers, wake boarders, water-skiers, kayakers, kitesurfers.
 The lagoon is a wetland of international importance.
 Clearly you will want to bird watch.
 Tiny chestnut-banded plover, ruff, curlew sandpipers.
 Many, many, many.
 Heron, ibis, egret.
 African hoopoe.
-Where?
-There!
-Ah, missed it.

-Interesting fact coming up.
-A set of fossilised female footprints were found on the shore of the Langebaan Lagoon in 1995.
+Interesting fact: A set of fossilised female footprints were found on the shore of the Langebaan Lagoon in 1995.
 The woman walked here 117, 000 years ago.
-She must have been a stomper.
 Known as ‘Eve's footprints' they are the oldest footprints found belonging to an anatomically modern human.

 Churchhaven is a darling little sanctuary.
 A village off the beaten track with ostriches and flamingoes hanging out.